 Here we have a pivotal moment in Christian history.
-Many Jews believed that salvation was of the Jews and that gentiles were not included except they become Jewish and follow the Jewish religion.
+Many Jews believed that salvation was of the Jews and that gentiles were not included.
 The book of Galatians highlights this mindset and Paul’s answer to it.
-In any case, Peter was sent by the Holy Spirit to present the gospel to Cornelius and his household—gentiles.
+In any case, The Holy Spirit sent Peter to present the gospel to Cornelius and his household.

 The Holy Spirit came upon them while Peter was speaking to them.
-Peter and the Jewish believers with him had to admit that God gives his Spirit to the gentiles as well as the Jews.
+Peter and the Jewish believers with him had to admit that God gives his Spirit to the gentiles and the Jews.
 They knew that the Holy Spirit had come upon them because they started speaking in tongues (i.e., other languages) and praising God.
-Just as the Apostles had received the Holy Spirit with the evidence of speaking in tongues, so did the gentiles.

 Acts 19:6 (NKJV) — And when Paul had laid hands on them, the Holy Spirit came upon them, and they spoke with tongues and prophesied.

 Paul came to Ephesus and met some disciples of John The Baptist, who only knew of John’s baptism.
-There was something about them that Paul noticed that indicated they had not received the Holy Spirit, so he asked them if they received the Holy Spirit when they believed.
+Paul noticed something about them that indicated they had not received the Holy Spirit, so he asked them if they received the Holy Spirit when they believed.
 They told Paul that they had not even heard of a Holy Spirit.
 Paul explained to them that John the Baptist pointed to Jesus Christ in whom they should believe.
-The disciples were baptized when they heard this, i.e., the gospel.
-Paul laid hands on them and they received the Holy Spirit and they spoke in tongues (different languages) and prophesied.
+The disciples were baptized when they heard the gospel.
+Paul laid hands on them, and they received the Holy Spirit, spoke in tongues (different languages), and prophesied.

 Baptism and Receiving the Holy Spirit